rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ### CdrModal Aria Describedby

-The `aria-describedby` property on CdrModal has been updated to use the correct casing in order to match the default HTML aria attribute
+The `aria-describedby` property on CdrModal has been updated to use the correct casing in order to match the default HTML aria attribute.
+To address this change, in any CdrModal instance replace `ariaDescribedBy` with `ariaDescribedby` or `aria-described-by` with `aria-describedby`.

 ### Removals